-Lying 240 km from Campo Grande, the capital of Brazil’s state of Mato Grosso do Sul, Fazenda San Francisco is home to an incredible abundance of wildlife.
-This property, part a working farm, part an eco-lodge lies on the southern fringes of the Pantanal, about 600km south of Porto Jofre, the jaguar watching capital of the world.
+Lying 240 kilometres from Campo Grande, the capital of Brazil’s state of Mato Grosso do Sul, Fazenda San Francisco is a popular safari holiday destination for local tourists.
+This property, part a working farm, part an eco-lodge lies on the southern fringes of the Pantanal, about 600 kilometres south of Porto Jofre – the jaguar watching capital of the world.

-While jaguars are not quite as easy to spot on your safari holiday at fazenda San Francisco, it is probably the best place in Brazil to see the giant anteater and the ocelot.
+While jaguars are not quite as easy to spot on your safari holiday at fazenda San Francisco, it is probably the best place in Brazil to see some of the amazing Brazilian animals like the giant anteater and the ocelot.
 The Fazenda offers daytime and nighttime safari drives as well as plenty of other nature experiences.

 The best way to explore the mountains around Paraty is on a birding tour with Gabriel from Paraty Birding.
 In just five hours with Gabriel, we saw over 100 species, at least half of them were new to us, even though we already spent three weeks in Brazil.